YangLiuLab/AIM/README.md

 We provided four experimental datasets (Origami_PAINT, Microtublue_3d, Tissue_colon and CTCF_MCF10A_DRB_6h) and one simulated dataset (simulationSMLM) in MATLAB mat format available at <a href = "https://doi.org/10.5061/dryad.2v6wwpzw3" title = "[Dryad](https://doi.org/10.5061/dryad.2v6wwpzw3)"> Dryad</a>.

 ## Example files
-We provide four main MATLAB codes as examples to demonstrate how to use AIM.
+We provide four MATLAB codes as examples to demonstrate how to use AIM.
 <p>
 <b>example_ExperimentalData.m: </b>This code performs drift correction with AIM on 2D or 3D localization coordinates of experimental data.
 Sample experimental data are avaialble at <a href = "https://doi.org/10.5061/dryad.2v6wwpzw3" title = "[Dryad](https://doi.org/10.5061/dryad.2v6wwpzw3)"> Dryad</a>.
 </p>